teddyjesus/predictingSongGenre/README.md

 ![](finalDecisionTree.png)

 Precision and recall scores can be found in *Tree.ipynb*.
-The model performs poorly in correctly predicting country music.
+Note that the model performs poorly in correctly predicting country music.

-Note: *PyDotPlus* and *GraphViz* visualize the decision trees.
+*PyDotPlus* and *GraphViz* visualize the decision trees.
 GraphViz must be added to the computer's PATH environment variable, or else Python will return the error: "GraphViz's executables not found."